-Rev. Lim Kar Hor is the General Secretary of Presbyterian Church of Malaysia (Gereja Presbyterian Malaysia – GPM) who is also the Elder of his local church in Malaysia.
+Elder Lim Kar Hor is the General Secretary of Gereja Presbyterian Malaysia and the Elder of his local church.

-In ministry work, he is involved in the local indigenous ministry to uplift their living standard as well as their education where these indigenous people are being marginalized.
-The collaboration support between CWM and GPM enables them to further enhance and promote a holistic development of indigenous mission congregations under the GPM’s Church Without Walls Plan.
+In GPM ministry, he is involved in the indigenous ministry to uplift their living standard and education.
+The collaboration support by CWM further enhances the holistic development of indigenous congregations under the GPM’s Church Without Walls Plan.

 Rev. Giron Samely Lyttan

 Rev Giron Samely Lyttan is married to Mrs Pyrtashwa Suchiang, and they are blessed with 9 children (5 girls and 4 boys).
 He is the senior administrative secretary of Presbyterian Church of India.
 He was ordained by the PCI (KJP Synod) in 1992.
 His qualifications include a Bachelor of Theology (B.Th); Bachelor of Divinity (B.D.); Master of Arts (Sociology) (MA) and a B & CH (Homoeopathy) (Kolkata).

 His experiences include: